-- 1. Obtain a list of personal fiduciary management and key supporting personnel that includes the following information: - Title and job is on bilities. - Formal education and thaining. - Related work experie ce and accomplishments. - Reporting lines and organ zational structure.
+- 1. Obtain a list of personal fiduciary management and key supporting personnel that includes the following information: - Title and job responsibilities. - Formal education and training. - Related work experience and accomplishments. - Reporting lines and organizational structure.

-Fiduciary management includes any bank director, fiduciary committee member, fiduciary manager, account administrated, third-party vendor, or other bank employee responsible for developing, approxing, or implementing personal fiduciary business strategies, policies, and information systems
+Fiduciary management includes any bank director, fiduciary committee member, fiduciary manager, account administrator, third-party vendor, or other bank employee responsible for developing, approving, or implementing personal fiduciary business strategies, policies, and information systems.

-- 2. Review fiduciary management and supporting the same and determine whether management is - competent based on the complexity of the bank's per anal iduciary lines of business. - knowledgeable of fiduciary policies, strategic plan, and risk alerance standards. - aware of the bank's code of ethics, if applicable, and compatted o high ethical standards. - 3.
+- 2. Review fiduciary management and supporting personnel and determine whether management is - competent based on the complexity of the bank's personal fiduciary lines of business. - knowledgeable of fiduciary policies, strategic plans, and risk tolerance standards. - aware of the bank's code of ethics, if applicable, and committed to high ethical standards. - 3.
 Evaluate the adequacy of staffing levels by reviewing and discussing the following: - Current strategic initiatives and financial goals. - Current business volume, complexity, and risk profile. - Recent staffing analyses and recommendations. - The impact of company cost-cutting programs, if applicable. - 4.
 Compare job descriptions and other responsibilities of managers and key supporting personnel with their experience, education, and other training. - Are personnel qualified and adequately trained for positions and responsibilities? - Does the number of clients or accounts assigned to administrators appear reasonable?